mnakalay/concrete5-packager/README.md

 - Plenty of open source NodeJs projects (check package.json)

 ## How to run
-From the command line type
+From the command line first install all dependencies using NPM
+> npm install

+Then run the app from the command line by typing
 > quasar dev -m electron

 ## Usage